 Click Here for tab for Over the Hills and Far Away by Led Zeppelin

-So this track is quite eclectic, opening with a signature Led Zeppelin style acoustic section before surprising the listener by moving into a powerful rock song with distorted electric guitar.
+Over the Hills and Far Away is quite eclectic, opening with a signature Led Zeppelin-style acoustic section before surprising the listener by moving into a powerful rock song with distorted electric guitar.
 It’s one of those songs that has stood the test of time and been given more praise the more time that passes, with publications as recent as 2015 ranking it as the single best Led Zeppelin song.

-Like many other tracks which incorporate 12 string guitar, this isn’t the only instrument used.
-It initially opens with a 6 string guitar part which is then doubled up with the 12 string guitar afterward before moving into the rock portion of the song.
-I wouldn’t worry about this, just play the whole thing with the 12 string!
+Like many other tracks that incorporate a 12-string guitar, this isn’t the only instrument used.
+It initially opens with a 6-string guitar part which is then doubled up with the 12-string guitar afterward before moving into the rock portion of the song.
+I wouldn’t worry about this.
+Just play the whole thing with the 12-string!
 It’ll sound great.

 Space Oddity by David Bowie